 GNU GRUB is the GRand Unified Bootloader from GNU.
 Bootloader is the first software program that runs during the system startup.
 GRUB can load different operating systems.
 If you have Linux installed on your system, then you must have seen the bootloader menu from which you can choose between different OS's.
-This article provides an overview to GRUB and its commands.
+This tutorial shows how to install grub and set grub password on linux.

 GRUB is a multi-stage bootloader.
 The first stage of GRUB resides either in the MBR, the Master Boot Record or in the boot sector of some partition.
 This is a very small stage and resides in first 446 bytes of the MBR (or boot sector of the partition) only.
 The sole purpose of this stage is to locate the second stage.